AlaaMezian/spring-boot-microservices/README.md

   - Swagger for api documentation

 # Archticture
-  in this paragraph i will explain the archticture ,our solution  contains four core microservices, bestHotel, crazyHotel ,      available hotel which act as a consumer for other services and aggregateHotels the aggregate hotel micro service act as bridge or as some other people call front door to other underlying micro service.
+  in this paragraph i will explain the archticture ,our solution contains five component , four core microservices, bestHotel, crazyHotel ,available hotel which act as a consumer for other services and aggregateHotels the aggregate hotel micro service act as bridge or as some other people call front door to other underlying micro service ,finally eruka naming server which will register and ease the communication between services.

   the purpose of the aggregate service is to be the main portal to microservices leaving each microservice sperate independent on other services,so adding or removing microservice will be maintain only in the aggregate service cod, the aggregate service is the key for this structure to because it will calls each relevant microservice collects the data, apply business logic to it, and further publish it is as a REST Endpoint.